g-miroslav/Data_transformation_templates/Split_Timeline/README.md

     ),
 ```
 #### 3. Add Total Shift End
-Identify the end of the last shift associated with this event.
+Identify the end of the last shift associated with each event.
 ```m
 #"Added TotalShiftEnd" = Table.AddColumn(#"Added TotalShiftStart", "TotalShiftEnd", each
     let result =